-You just don't find many cocktails made with Scotch whisky.
-Perhaps it's hard to produce combinations that work well together considering the prominent flavors that are typical of any good Scotch.
+You just don’t find many cocktails made with Scotch whisky.
+Perhaps it’s hard to produce combinations that work well together considering the prominent flavors that are typical of any good Scotch.
 Nevertheless, a few creations have succeeded, and the Blood and Sand is one of them.
-I'm not saying the world needs more Scotch cocktails.
-Those of us who enjoy Scotch will say it's just fine on its own, but not everyone likes to sip spirits neat.
-Here's a chance to try something that is pretty rare in the world of mixology.
+We are not saying the world needs more Scotch cocktails.
+Those of us who enjoy Scotch will say it’s just fine on its own, but not everyone likes to sip spirits neat.
+Here’s a chance to try something that is pretty rare in the world of mixology.

 Despite being named for a movie, the Blood and Sand is actually a great description for the way this drink looks.
 After the pour, a thin layer of froth swirls atop the deep red mixture and it sorta looks like blood soaking into the desert dunes.
 That imagery may be somewhat grotesque, but the drink tastes fantastic.

 .75 oz Cherry Heering

 .75 oz orange juice

 Add ingredients to a shaker, add ice and shake until cold.
 Strain into a chilled cocktail glass and garnish with a flamed orange peel.